sarath5883/protfolio-simple-website/README.md

 Future Enhancements 📈
 Add more sections, such as a project gallery or skills page.
 Improve responsiveness with advanced CSS techniques.
-Add JavaScript for interactive elements.
-Let me know if you'd like me to add or adjust anything!